t4deon/BloodGlucoseMeteron/README.md

 ## Notes
 1. Please note that the app is just a prototype.
 Though the code quality is not at its finest and it may contain bugs.
    Do not use this app in a real world scenario as it was just designed for testing purposes.
-2. The app is based on [nrfToolbox](https://github.com/NordicSemiconductor/Android-nRF-Toolbox) by Nordic Semiconductors.
+2. The app is based on **[nrfToolbox](https://github.com/NordicSemiconductor/Android-nRF-Toolbox)** by Nordic Semiconductors.
    Most of the code is not necessary.
-Just the classes in the package **gls** are primarly used.
+Just the classes in the package **gls** are primarily used.

 ## License
 The app is licensed under the MIT License.